Wealthsource Partners LLC Acquires Shares of 8,466 iShares Morningstar U.S. Equity ETF (NYSEARCA:ILCB)

 Wealthsource Partners LLC acquired a new stake in shares of iShares Morningstar U.S. Equity ETF (NYSEARCA:ILCB – Get Rating) in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor acquired 8,466 shares of the company’s stock, valued at approximately $514,000.
 Wealthsource Partners LLC owned about 0.06% of iShares Morningstar U.S. Equity ETF as of its most recent SEC filing.

 A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
 Captrust Financial Advisors purchased a new stake in iShares Morningstar U.S. Equity ETF during the 3rd quarter valued at approximately $279,000.
-Cetera Investment Advisers purchased a new stake in iShares Morningstar U.S. Equity ETF during the 3rd quarter valued at approximately $3,662,000.
-Cetera Advisors LLC purchased a new stake in iShares Morningstar U.S. Equity ETF during the 3rd quarter valued at approximately $367,000.
-Cetera Advisor Networks LLC purchased a new stake in iShares Morningstar U.S. Equity ETF during the 3rd quarter valued at approximately $447,000.
-Finally, FinTrust Capital Advisors LLC purchased a new stake in iShares Morningstar U.S. Equity ETF during the 3rd quarter valued at approximately $42,000.
+Cetera Investment Advisers acquired a new position in iShares Morningstar U.S. Equity ETF during the 3rd quarter worth approximately $3,662,000.
+Cetera Advisors LLC acquired a new position in iShares Morningstar U.S. Equity ETF during the 3rd quarter worth approximately $367,000.
+Cetera Advisor Networks LLC acquired a new position in iShares Morningstar U.S. Equity ETF during the 3rd quarter worth approximately $447,000.
+Finally, FinTrust Capital Advisors LLC acquired a new position in iShares Morningstar U.S. Equity ETF during the 3rd quarter worth approximately $42,000.

 NYSEARCA ILCB opened at $60.89 on Friday.
 The business’s 50 day moving average is $63.23 and its two-hundred day moving average is $63.63. iShares Morningstar U.S. Equity ETF has a 12-month low of $52.77 and a 12-month high of $67.03.